 Increase LTV or percentage of returning buyers

-Depending on your business model, increasing lifetime value or percentage of returning customers will help CAC matter less.
+Depending on your business model, increasing the lifetime value or the percentage of returning customers will help CAC matter less.
 In fact, you’ll probably be able to pay more if you have to in order to acquire a customer because your economics will be better anyways.

-If you can increase a customer’s lifetime value (if SaaS or ecommerce) or number of times they buy (ecommerce, also improves LTV) then you’ll be more profitable on each customer, and if you keep your CAC the same as you improve LTV you’ll have more to invest into acquiring new customers.
+If you can increase a customer’s lifetime value (if SaaS or ecommerce) or the number of times they buy (ecommerce, also improves LTV) then you’ll be more profitable on each customer, and if you keep your CAC the same as you improve LTV you’ll have more to invest into acquiring new customers.

 Limit retargeting frequency

 A lot of brands don’t control how many times they’ll show a retargeting ad to someone who has been on the site but not converted.

 While it is true that the rule of 7 is important to remember and you need to show them your ad enough times (this is also why many brands rotate ad creatives), it is also true that at some point you’re just wasting money by continuing to advertise to them.
 We can’t rely on people to dismiss ads as not relevant, unfortunately.

 By limiting targeting frequency, you’ll pay less over time and thus reduce CAC.
 You can always show them retargeting ads again if they come to your site again.